-In the past two years, Chinese Novels have won the attention of a good portion of the young Brazilian audience and have been positively influencing the level of reading and the desire to read.
+In the last two years, Chinese Novels have won the attention of a good portion of the young Brazilian public and have been positively influencing the level of reading and the desire to read.

-But, before we talk about this subject, it is necessary to go back in time and tell how the readers of these stories came to know them.
+But, before we talk about this subject, it is worth going back a little in time and telling how the readers of these stories came to know them.

-Generally the readers of Chinese Novels, started reading the manga, but with frantic reading and did not want to wait days or weeks to continue watching the story unfold, they usually look on the internet to continue reading and thus find Novel the which the manga / manhua is based on.
-It was like that for the majority of the public that today is a regular reader of this type of stories.
+Generally the readers of Chinese Novels, started from reading the manga, but, with a frantic reading and did not want to wait days or weeks to continue seeing the unfolding of the story, they usually search the internet for how to continue reading and thus find the Novel to be which manga/manhua is based.
+This was the case for the majority of the public that today is an assiduous reader of this type of story.

 But, what are these Chinese Novels?

-Novels are published at first as serials, usually published in magazines or on the internet and then released in books.
-With the proliferation of the reading habit in China, novels have grown to the most varied forms of publication.
-From traditional serials in newspapers, to literary magazines, or magazines such as Comptiq and Dengeki G's Magazine, with the advancement of technology they have become common on the internet, both on professional websites and blogs, and have even launched novels for mobile phones.
+Novels are initially published as serials, usually published in magazines or on the internet and then released in book form.
+With the proliferation of the habit of reading in China, novels have grown into the most varied forms of publication.
+From the traditional serials in newspapers, through literary magazines, or magazines such as Comptiq and Dengeki G's Magazine, with the advancement of technology they became common on the internet, both on professional websites and blogs and even launched novels for cell phones.